Cerritos Center for the Performing Arts: Facilities

 The Sierra Room/Sierra Theater at the Cerritos Center for the Performing Arts features a technologically advanced grid of tracks and moveable partitions, which can divide the 5100 sqft space from one large open room to five smaller meeting places.
 A hidden retractable seating unit can be opened into part of the room creating the Sierra Room Theater, perfect for fashion shows, guest speakers and presentations.
-Additional amenities available include a state-of-the-art sound system, lighting and a dance floor for parties and wedding receptions.
+Additional amenities available include a state-of-the-art sound system, lighting, and a dance floor for parties and wedding receptions.

-The Mojave Room as well as the Grand Lobby can be rented out for small business meetings, luncheons and receptions.
+The Sierra Room as well as the Grand Lobby can be rented out for corporate meetings, banquets, weddings, receptions, and more.
+Furthermore, the CCPA offers additional indoor meeting spaces and outdoor areas for rent including the Main Theater, Garden Court, and more.